Pre-General Availability: 2017-05-24

 Re-implements Garbage Collection (GC) logging using the unified JVM logging framework introduced in JEP 158.
 GC logging is re-implemented in a manner consistent with the current GC logging format; however, some differences exist between the new and old formats.

-See Enable Logging with the JVM Unified Logging Framework in the Java Platform, Standard Edition Tools Reference for Oracle JDK.
+See Enable Logging with the JVM Unified Logging Framework in the Java Platform, Standard Edition Tools Reference.

 These are the core libraries enhancements in JDK 9.